Musaish/airbnb-clone-project/README.md

 Admin Dashboard — manage users, listings, bookings, reports, and handle disputes.

 Each feature should be built incrementally and covered by tests (unit + integration where appropriate).

+***5. API Security***

+Key measures to implement and why:

+Authentication — use secure tokens (JWT with refresh tokens or OAuth2).
+Protect endpoints to ensure only authenticated users can perform certain actions.

+Why: prevents unauthorized access to user data.

+Authorization / Role-based access control — enforce that only hosts can create properties and only owners can modify their listings.

+Why: prevents privilege escalation and data tampering.

+Input validation & sanitization — validate payloads, use serializers, and avoid direct string concatenation in queries.

+Why: prevents SQL injection and malformed data.

+Rate limiting & throttling — limit number of requests per IP or user to prevent abuse and brute-force attacks.

+Why: protects against DDoS and brute-force login attempts.

+TLS/HTTPS everywhere — encrypt traffic in transit.

+Secrets management — store API keys and secrets in environment variables or vaults; do not commit secrets to VCS.

+Secure payment handling — offload card handling to PCI-compliant providers (Stripe/Paystack).
+Never store raw card numbers.

+Logging & monitoring — record security-relevant events and set up alerting for suspicious activity.

+CORS & CSRF protections — configure CORS origin allowlists and enable CSRF protection where required.

+Dependency / vulnerability scanning — run tools (e.g., pip-audit, Dependabot) to detect vulnerable packages.